TeamRizu/outfox-wiki/content/user-guide/games/gh.md

 ## History:

 This mode was originally created to simulate a popular game using a guitar shaped controller.
-It was added in StepMania 4, however work to complete it was not completed.
-It was rewritten and added back in Project OutFox in 2021.
+It was added in StepMania 4, however work to finish it was not completed.
+It was rewritten and added back in Project OutFox in Spring 2021.

 ### Introduced (StepMania 4):
 #### 5 Key: